The 9 Best Things About Being a Nurse Practitioner

 9 of the best things about nurse practitioner jobs:1.
 Job security

-In March 2018, the AANP reported that more than 248,000 nurse practitioners (NPs) are currently licensed to practice in the United States.
-This number has more than doubled since 2007, when there were an estimated 120,000 NPs.
+In August 2019, the American Association of Nurse Practitioners (AANP) reported that more than 270,000 nurse practitioners (NPs) are currently licensed to practice in the United States.
+This number has increased by 125% since2007, when there were an estimated 120,000 NPs.

 The U.S. Bureau of Labor Statistics is predicting a 31 percent growth rate for NPs and other advanced practice nursing jobs over the next decade.